Learn how to check Linux kernel version on Ubuntu, Linux Mint, and related Linux distributions, simply by running one single command.

 The quickest way to find the Linux kernel version you’re currently using is to use the command line.

-The uname command will instantly show you what kernel version you’re using.
-The output will look similar to this:
+The uname command instantly tells you which Linux kernel version you’re using.
+The output will look similar to this (but with different numbers, of course)

 - 4. – Kernel version